Erkul147/Advanced-Computer-Science-Project-Digital-Wallet-batch-issuance/README.md

 This project investigates how **digital information** and **wallet issuance mechanisms** can be designed to ensure **unlinkability** - which will prevent RPs and IdP to link a person to multiple places.

-The prototype focuses on a **Batch Issuance** model, where 30 credentials or proofs (Merkle trees) are issued simultaneously, and when used up are automatically requested.
+The prototype focuses on a **Batch Issuance** model, where 30 credentials or verifiableCredentials (Merkle trees) are issued simultaneously, and when used up are automatically requested.

 ---